Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 ### Aftershock

-**Cost:** 1-10 :class-phb24-sorcerer: Sorcery Point(s)
+**Cost:** 3 :class-phb24-sorcerer: Sorcery Point(s)

-When you cast a damaging spell that affect an Area of Effect and force the creatures to make a saving Throw, you can spend Sorcery Point(s) equal to 1 + the level of the spell to create an additional Area of Effect within a number of feets equal to 10 times your spellcasting ability modifier. of the original.
-The new area deals half the original spell's damage and cause the same secondary effects (if any).
+When you cast a damaging spell with an area of effect that forces creatures to make a saving throw, you can spend 3 Sorcery Point(s) to create a second, separate area of effect.
+This new area must be within a number of feet equal to 10 times your spellcasting ability modifier, measured from the centre of the original area.
+Creatures in this new area take ^^half^^ the original spell's damage and suffer the same secondary effects, if any.

+---

+### Borrowed Spell

+**Cost:** 2 :class-phb24-sorcerer: Sorcery Point(s)

+You can spend 2 Sorcery Point(s) to touch a willing creature within 5 feet and cast a spell known by that creature, using one of your spell slots.
+The spell must be of a level for which you have spell slots, and you use your own spellcasting ability to cast it.

 ---